lkcozy/weekly/docs/2022/issue-153.md

 The top five attributes of great engineers:

 - Being a competent coder.
 Paying attention to details, mentally capable of handling complexity.
 - Maximizing the current value of their work.
 Anticipating future needs avoids analysis paralysis and is intentional about trade-offs.
+Great engineers distinguish themselves from others by considering the context of their software product, maximizing the value of their current actions, adjusted for probable future value and costs.
 - Practicing informed decision-making.
 Gathering information to make informed decisions, data-driven, open-minded.
+Great engineers differentiated themselves from others by going through the right processes for making informed decisions.
 - Enabling others to make decisions efficiently.
 Create shared understanding with others, and create shared success.
+Great engineers distinguished themselves by making others' jobs easier, helping them to make their decisions more efficiently (or, at minimum, they did not make them worse).
 - Continuous learning.
 Desire, ability, and capacity to learn or figure out how something works.
+It's not a specific set of knowledge but rather the desire, ability, and capacity to learn that distinguishes great engineers.

 ## Tool